 “We sure are going to miss you all,” said Mike Deltano.

 “But how will I ever find my children now when I get to Wellfleet?” asked Judy Sherlock.
 “Look for them at the library?”

 The Wanco’s were the Lighthouse keepers for a long time.
-The lights of our favorite places go on and off, but every now and then they need a new minder as time spins on its axis.
-What Main Street needs now is a new barkeep to fire up the lanterns again at the local public house, like the Garden State transplants did forty-some light years ago.
+The lights of our favorite places go on and off over time.
+Every now and then they need a new minder.
+What Main Street needs now is a new barkeep to fire up the lanterns again at the local public house, like the Garden State transplants did forty-some enterprising years ago.

 Click here to see more writing between fiction and non-fiction by Ed Staskus.